 $25 / month.

 - Individual scores for the season will be a total of the top 3 scores from the competitions.
-(Lowest comp will be dropped) Individual divisions will be:
+Individual divisions will be:

-- In order to receive full points for a route or problem, climber must match on the finish hold.
+- In order to receive full points for a route or problem, climber must match (control with both hands) on the finish hold or box.

-- To receive credit for a boulder completion, the judge must sign off on the completion.
-Climbers must verify that the judge is observing before climbing the problem.
+- In order to give credit for a problem, a judge must see the entire problem Climbers must verify that the judge is observing before climbing the problem.
 If judge does not observe the start of the problem, it will count as a trial but not a completion, even if problem is completed.

 - The competition staff has final say in all matters pertaining to the competition.